a-r-m-i-n/dce/Documentation/UsersManual/General.rst

     <dce_enable_autotranslation>1</dce_enable_autotranslation>

-If you load a page via group field than always this page is loaded, regardless of the language that is just used.
+If you load a page via group field, then always this page is loaded, regardless of the language that is just used.
 Using this attribute shows the translated page if it exists (``$GLOBALS['TSFE']->sys_page->getPageOverlay()``).

 That also works with other records, not only with records of the pages table, then ``getRecordOverlay()`` will be used.